 - A website running on WordPress (It’s a content management system.
 WordPress makes everything so much easier that you don’t have to hire someone to look after your website anymore.
 Nowadays I can’t imagine running a site without it)

 - A web server to host your site content.
-I usually prefer a cheap shared hosting package like Bluehost (now $3.95/month with a special 50% discount + you get a free domain & free SSL).
+I usually prefer a cheap shared hosting package like Bluehost (now you can get a special 50% discount + free domain & free SSL).
 It should do the job unless you are getting a massive amount of traffic (At that point you can always upgrade).
 Also, most web hosting companies now offer a one-click WordPress install option.

 - WP eStore Plugin (a software that runs on WordPress)